charlesharvey/jazzcontreband/README.md

-# Wordpress Theme for JazzContraband made by Webfactor.ch
+# Wordpress Theme for JazzContreband made by Webfactor.ch

-Wordpress Theme for JazzContraband made by Webfactor.ch.
+Wordpress Theme for JazzContreband made by Webfactor.ch.